OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 A Release Manager directs builds promoted for release.
 They communicate what's included in a release and plot their course through a pipeline's environments.

-This makes up what we call Continuous Deployment or Continuous Delivery (CD) - the process we created Octopus to help with.
+This makes up what we call Continuous Deployment and Continuous Delivery (CD) - the processes we created Octopus to help with.

 ### Product Manager